17 Cleaning Tricks for Hard-to-Clean Household Objects

 The inside of your purse

 Push a lint roller along the bottom of an empty purse to pick up dirt, loose change, and more.
-Here’s how to clean jewelry using only these 12 household items!
+If you unearth some grimy earrings, here’s how to clean jewelry using household items!

 Grungy window blinds

 Dip a sock into a mixture of equal parts vinegar and water.
 Put it on your hand inside out and use it to clean both sides of window blinds at the same time.
-You’ll want to try these 8 fast cleaning fixes to rid your home of disastrous messes.
+Make sure you know these 16 genius cleaning hacks housecleaners use.

 A stinky kitchen